Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

 = WIP =
-- New utility function 'get_order_data_in_array' added to get order data as array.
+- Added a new feature to enable per-product customized email notifications.
-- Added new feature to send custom notification email for specific product.
+- The order summary (in the orders menu) now shows the product thumbnail (if available).
-- Now product thumbnail will be shown in order details page.
+- Added a new utility function 'get_order_data_in_array_format' that can be used to retrieve an order data in array format.

 = 2.3.12 =
 - The WooCommerce integration has been updated to make it compatible with the latest version.